huseyincavusbi/PDFWorks/README.md

+# ⚠️ Prefer the script version (`pdf_resolution_conv_script.py`) for best performance and reliability, especially with large PDFs or on macOS.
 # PDF Image & Resolution Tools

 This repo provides two high-performance Jupyter notebooks for working with PDFs and images, optimized for speed and ease of use.